weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ### Et voilà!

 Let's take a break and look at the amount of complexity that LLVM handles in our little example!
-We parse a well-defined human-readable representation of turing-complete programs that can be generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia and Zig.
+We parse a [well-defined human-readable representation](https://llvm.org/docs/LangRef.html){:target="_blank"} of turing-complete programs that can be generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia and Zig.

 We add parsed modules into a composable JIT engine that identifies symbols and dependencies for us.
-It compiles our modules into native object code for various platforms and CPU architectures, while we can define an optimization pipeline of our choise and inject a custom code generator like TPDE.
+It compiles our modules into native object code for various platforms and CPU architectures, while we can define an optimization pipeline of our choice and inject a custom code generator like TPDE.
 The engine then links the object code into an executable form without any platform-specific dynamic-library tricks!
 All of this happens in-memory and without external tools.
 It's really impressive that we can simply tell it to run on N threads in parallel and it just works! :)

-Given that serious amount of complexity, one can imagine that there are a some rabbit holes left to explore.
-I leave one open as an exercise to the interested reader: The [current implementation of ORC's `DynamicThreadPoolTaskDispatcher`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/TaskDispatch.cpp#L67) spawns a new thread for each job and doesn't reuse them.
+Given that serious amount of complexity, one can imagine that there are some rabbit holes left to explore.
+I leave one open as an exercise to the interested reader: The [current implementation of ORC's `DynamicThreadPoolTaskDispatcher`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/TaskDispatch.cpp#L67){:target="_blank"} spawns a new thread for each job and doesn't reuse them.
 For our example this means `#threads == #jobs`, so we are back to `O(#jobs)` overhead with our thread-local `tpde_llvm::LLVMCompiler`.
 Maybe we can make a task dispatcher with an actual thread-pool for this purpose?
-If that sounds interesting and you make a pull-request, [ping me](https://github.com/weliveindetail) and I am happy to review it!
+If that sounds interesting and you make a pull-request, [ping me](https://github.com/weliveindetail){:target="_blank"} and I am happy to review it!